standard-procedure/plumbing/README.md

 require "plumbing"
 class BuildSequence < Plumbing::Chain
   pre_condition :must_be_an_array do |input|
+    # you could replace this with a `validate` definition (using a Dry::Validation::Contract) if you prefer
     input.is_a?
 Array
   end

   post_condition :must_have_three_elements do |output|
-    # yes, this is a stupid post-condition but it shows how you can ensure your outputs are valid
+    # yes, this is a stupid post-condition but 🤷🏾‍♂️
     output.length == 3
   end